Support your natural immunity with Spatone daily iron shots, watch our campaign video and discover the benefits of iron.

 One of the most important functions of iron is in heme synthesis, which forms haemoglobin, a protein found in red blood cells.
 Haemoglobin’s primary role is to transport oxygen from the lungs to body tissues to maintain basic life functions.
-Without healthy red blood cells, your body can't get enough oxygen and this can result in you feeling tired.
+Without healthy red blood cells, your body can't get enough oxygen, and this can result in you feeling increasingly tired or exhausted.

 - Iron helps convert food to energy

-Our bodies need iron to convert food to energy.
-Iron plays a vital role in the process by which cells generate energy.
-Human cells require iron in order to convert biochemical energy from nutrients into ATP (Adenosine Triphosphate) from a multi-step process known as cellular respiration; ATP is the body’s primary energy source.
-Without any iron no ATP can be produced, which is another reason why those lacking iron are easily tired and fatigued.
+Iron plays a vital role in the process by which cells make energy.
+Human cells require iron in order to convert energy from food into ATP (Adenosine Triphosphate) and this is the body’s primary energy source.
+Low iron means less ATP can be produced and this is often why people feel tired and fatigued.

 - Iron helps maintain a normal immune system